 Just on my local nextdoor feed there have been 37 threads started on this topic in the past 12 months.
 Clearly cities and their traffic engineers aren’t doing something right.

 Speed bumps and lower speed limits don’t help though.
 More on this below.

 Road Design Is Important

 But there’s a bigger issue – movement.
 Our bodies are not maintenance free – we need moderate physical activity several times every day – movement – to keep our bodies healthy.
-Very consistently we see that the more that people in a country bicycle (mostly for transportation) the healthier they are – physically and mentally.
-(Interestingly, there is no such correlation for gyms.)
+Very consistently we see that the countries with the healthiest (and happiest) populations are those where people walk and bicycle a lot for transportation.
+Interestingly, there is almost a reverse correlation to gyms.